Community Priority Fund

 - Addressing Housing and Homelessness: Programs or services that address housing insecurity, lack of affordable housing, or homelessness, such as supportive housing, residential counseling, housing navigation, legal services, eviction prevention, and other housing needs.

-Applications will go through four (4) levels of review:
+Applications went through four (4) levels of review:

-- County administrative staff will review each application for minimal eligibility.
-They will not look at the viability of the project or program, only ensure that each proposal meets the minimum requirements set by ARPA
+- County administrative staff reviewed each application for minimal eligibility, only ensure that each proposal meets the minimum requirements set by ARPA

-- Community Review Board – this appointed board will review all eligible applications.
-They will make recommendations to the County Administrator for which projects/programs should or should not be funded, and why.
+- Community Review Body - this body, recommended by Commissioners, reviewed all eligible applications and made recommendations to the County Administrator for which projects/programs should or should not be funded, and why.

-- County Administrator will review the Community Review Board’s recommendations.
-He will then make recommendations to the Board of Commissioners about which projects/programs should be funded.
+- County Administrator reviewed the Community Review Board’s recommendations and then made recommendations to the Board of Commissioners about which projects/programs should be funded.

-The Board of Commissioners has final approval of which projects/programs receive CPF allocations.
+The Board of Commissioners had final approval of which projects/programs receive CPF allocations.

-HOW LONG until my organization or business receives the funding, once approved?
+HOW LONG until organizations or business receive the funding, once approved?

-All business/organizations that are approved for CFP funding by the Board of Commissioners must go through the county’s contracting process.
-It is similar to the county vendor approval process and can be daunting.
-The process can take several months with existing vendors.
+All business/organizations that were approved for CFP funding by the Board of Commissioners must go through the county’s contracting process.
+The process can take several months.
+The amount of time to move through that process varies by organization.

 The CFP entire process, from application to full funding, may take several months.
 Additionally, federal ARPA allocations come with specific requirements around reporting, assessment, and evaluation.
 Organizations and Businesses who are awarded funding will work closely with a county Evaluation and Data manager to ensure all requirements are met.
 All awarded funding must be utilized by December 31, 2024.